HasiniWijerathna/Blogger/README.md

-# Blogger
+# Bloggger
-### Blogger lets you to publish your passions your way.You can create  unique and beautiful blogs for free
+### Bloggger lets you to publish your passions your way.You can create  unique and beautiful blogs for free